 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.61% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The percentage of adults in Oologah who are college-educated is close to the national average for all communities of 21.84%: 17.21% of the adults in Oologah have a bachelor's degree or advanced degree.
+The education level of Oologah citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.21% of adults 25 and older in Oologah have a college degree.

 The per capita income in Oologah in 2022 was $33,451, which is wealthy relative to Oklahoma, and middle income relative to the rest of the US.
 This equates to an annual income of $133,804 for a family of four.
 However, Oologah contains both very wealthy and poor people as well.